Engineering Biquadratic Interactions in Spin-1 Chains by Spin-1/2 Spacers: Results

 The emergence of a spacer-mediated effective BLBQ interaction between two spin-1 sites can be understood most easily in the limit $J_2\ll J_3$ for a single spin-1 dimer, i.e. a spin-1-$\frac 12$-$\frac 12$-1 configuration as depicted in the inset of Fig.~\ref{fig:fig2}(b).
 When $J_3$ dominates, the spacer spins are locked in a singlet state separated from the triplet states by an energy $J_3$.
-Eliminating the latter by a Schrieffer-Wolff transformation (see Methods section).
-To fourth order, this yields a perfect mapping to an effective BLBQ Hamiltonian in Eq.~\ref{eq:BLBQ} with an effective exchange coupling given by $J_{\mathrm{eff}}\approx\frac{J_2^2}{2J_3}+\frac{3J_2^3}{4J_3^2}-\frac{J_2^4}{8J^3_3}$.
+Eliminating the latter by a Schrieffer-Wolff transformation (see Appendix.~\ref{appsub:MethodsPT}), to fourth order, yields a perfect mapping to an effective BLBQ Hamiltonian in Eq.~\ref{eq:BLBQ} with an effective exchange coupling given by $J_{\mathrm{eff}}\approx\frac{J_2^2}{2J_3}+\frac{3J_2^3}{4J_3^2}-\frac{J_2^4}{8J^3_3}$.
 A biquadratic term appears only at fourth order with $\beta_{\text{eff}} J_{\text{eff}}=\frac{J_2^4}{2J_3^3}$.
+As a side note, for small $J_2/J_3$, with $J_2<0$ (ferromagnetic), an effective BLBQ Hamiltonian still appears with the $\beta_{\text{eff}}$ and $J_{\text{eff}}$ terms having the same signs as in the $J_2>0$ (antiferromagnetic) case.